SS Germanic (1874)

 SS Germanic was an ocean liner built by Harland and Wolff in 1874 and operated by the White Star Line.
 She was the sister ship of Britannic, serving with the White Star Line until 1904.
 She later operated under the name Ottawa until 1910.
-After passing into Turkish ownership she operated under the names Gul Djemal and Gülcemal, until broken up in 1950 after a total career of 75 years.
+After passing into Turkish ownership she operated under the name Gülcemal (English: rose-faced Latinized as Gül Djemal before adoption of latin based script) and gained great popularity until she was broken up in 1950 after a total career of 75 years.

 Design and construction

 In her original design, Germanic was nearly identical to her earlier sister Britannic, and details about the technical features and facilities of the two ships can be found on the Britannic article.
 Germanic was originally intended to be fitted with the same experimental adjustable propeller system as her sister, however as this proved to be unsuccessful in service on her sister, it was removed during construction, and Germanic was instead fitted with a conventional fixed propeller arrangement.
 Germanic was built at Harland and Wolff, Belfast and was launched on 15 July 1874.
 Although fitting out was completed in early 1875, delivery was delayed until May of that year so that she would arrive in time for the summer transatlantic season.
 She was primarily steam powered, but was equipped with auxiliary sails.
-Germanic was the last iron-hulled ship built for the White Star Line as all their future ships used steel from then on.
+Germanic was the last iron-hulled ship built for the White Star Line as all their future ships steel.